Blusutils/DESrv/README.md

 **DESrv** is a framework-like server for usage in different tasks.

-This software bases on theese key components:
+This software bases on these key components:

 * Core (server runtime basic logic)
   * Runner based on [DESCEndLib](https://github.com/Blusutils/DESCEndLib)